legetz/sf-metadata-adjust/README.md

 - Review modified files in summary
 - Add to pre-commit hooks
 - Use `--backup` when testing major changes
+- Stick to whitelisted metadata types for safety
+- Test with `--all` flag in non-production first
+- Use `--all --backup` when processing new metadata types

 ❌ **DON'T**:
 - Process backup folders (add to gitignore)
 - Ignore errors in CI/CD
 - Forget to commit adjusted files
+- Use `--all` flag in production without thorough testing
+- Process complex metadata types without understanding their structure

 ## Contributing